ENSpeak the language you have been studying.

 Lexical Resource (25%)

 Do you have access to a wide, precise vocabulary?
-Examiners note range (using many different words), precision (choosing words that exactly fit the context), and idiomatic awareness ('at the drop of a hat', 'take it with a grain of salt').
-They also notice when you paraphrase successfully instead of stopping.
+Examiners note range, precision, and idiomatic awareness.
+They notice when you paraphrase successfully instead of stopping.

 Grammatical Range & Accuracy (25%)

 Do you use a variety of sentence structures?
-Band 5 candidates mostly use simple sentences.
-Band 7+ candidates vary between complex, compound-complex, conditional, and passive structures naturally without always choosing the 'safe' simple option.
-Errors are acceptable; repetitive use of simple structures is not.
+Band 7+ candidates vary between complex, compound-complex, conditional, and passive structures naturally.
+Errors are acceptable; repetitive simple structures are not.

 Pronunciation (25%)

 Are you intelligible and natural?
-This criterion is frequently misunderstood.
 You are NOT graded on having a British or American accent.
-You are graded on whether you can be understood without effort, whether you use correct word stress, and whether your intonation conveys natural meaning.
-A strong Pakistani, Indian, or Egyptian accent is completely fine if it does not impede intelligibility.
+You are graded on whether you can be understood without effort and use correct word stress and intonation.

-Part 2 is where most candidates fail.
-They speak for 45 seconds, run out of ideas, and either stop or repeat themselves.
+Most candidates speak for 45 seconds and freeze.
 The antidote is the S-P-S-E Framework: Statement, Point, Support, Extend.

 The S-P-S-E Framework